All Episodes

 I would say that there's little difference between the two mandates.

-Now, probably most Americans would have a clearer conscience if all the neighbors were forced to put money in a government pot, and the government would send a weekly sum of $40 so that lady could hire somebody to mow the lawn.
+Now, probably, most Americans would have a clearer conscience if all the neighbors were forced to put money in a government pot and the government would send a weekly sum of $40 so that a lady could hire somebody to mow the lawn.

-Now, this mechanism is uh makes the visit the victim invisible, but it's still the same thing.
+Now, this mechanism makes the victim invisible, but it still is the same thing.

 The forcible use of one person to serve the purpose of another.